zsun9/mmbforecastdoc/docs/forecast.md

 !!!Note
     In `gen_forecast.m`, `p.mode_compute_order = 6;`.
 This is because an option `mh_tune_jscale` is included in the mod-file, which instructs Dynare to automatically tune the scale parameter of the covariance matrix, so that the acceptance ratio will be close to the desired level.
 However, this option is only compatible with `mode_compute=6`.

-The usage of other hyperparameters are either self-explanatory or to be easily found in the Dynare manual.
+The usage of other hyper-parameters are either self-explanatory or to be easily found in the Dynare manual.

 ---